StarRocks/starrocks/docs/en/sql-reference/sql-statements/generated_columns.md

 :::tip

 In most cases, the expressions frequently used during querying are determined after table creation, so generated columns are often added after table creation.
-Therefore, StarRocks optimizes the underlying logic of adding generated columns after table creation.
-When a generated column is added, StarRocks does not need to rewrite all the data.
+For performance purposes, the underlying logic for StarRocks to add generated columns after table creation is optimized.
+As such, when adding a generated column, StarRocks does not need to rewrite all the data.
 Instead, StarRocks only needs to write the data of the newly added generated column and associate that data with the existing physical data files, which greatly improves the efficiency of adding generated columns after table creation.

 :::